 I could hardly believe it.
 “Why, thank you,” I beamed, holding the mug in my hand.
 “You wouldn’t believe it, but this is just what I’ve been praying for.”

 Apostolic Action: Build Your Faith

 Now a coffee mug isn’t that big a deal.
 But believing like Jesus is.
-Master the art of believing without doubt and you can have a greater impact than you could ever imagine.
+Master the art of believing without a doubt, and you can have a greater impact than you could ever imagine.

-Adapted from forthcoming book, Believe Like Jesus, © copyright 2020 Rebekah Simon-Peter
+Adapted from the forthcoming book, Believe Like Jesus, © copyright 2020 Rebekah Simon-Peter